-Both daytime and evening classes are held in various communities of the county for the convenience of students.
-Class sites include RCC facilities, public schools, community buildings, industrial sites, Sheltered Workshop, and Mental Health.
+Both daytime and evening classes are held in various communities through out of the county for the convenience of students.
+Class sites include RCC facilities, public schools, community buildings, industrial sites and Sheltered Workshop.
 Partnerships are created with various community, state and federal agencies or institutions to enhance efforts toward eliminating functional illiteracy.
+Transportation is provided for students attending day classes.